 Using the questionnaire(s) as a framework to guide internal data collection and strategies will allow you to build your response year-on-year and assist in setting goals.

-CDP offers a minimum version of the questionnaires for smaller companies and those responding for the first time.
-Please see Will I receive a score for my questionnaire? for more details.
+CDP offers a minimum version of the questionnaires for smaller companies and those who have an annual revenue of less than $/EUR 250 million.
+Please see above Will I receive a score for my questionnaire? for more details.

-If you have been requested to participate and do not submit a response, you will be noted as “No Response” or “’Declined to Participate’ to your requesting authorities and receive an ‘F’.
+If you recieved an investor request and do not submit a response, you will be noted as “No Response” or “’Declined to Participate’ to your requesting authorities and receive an ‘F’.
 ‘F’ indicates a failure to provide us with sufficient information to be evaluated and is not a reflection of your environmental stewardship.
 This may also be communicated to investors, customers and other stakeholders through our reports, digital platforms and data products.
-See How will my organization be listed on CDP’s website?
+See below How will my organization be listed on CDP’s website?

-2022 responses that have been submitted publicly will be published on the CDP website on the search and view responses page later in the year.
+Responses that have been submitted publicly will be published on the CDP website on the search and view responses page, after the ORS closes.

-See How do I view public responses? for more information.
+See below How do I view public responses? for more information.

-Please note that 2022 scores will be released separately.
-See When will my score be available? for more information.
+Please note that 2023 scores will be released separately.
+See below When will my score be available? for more information.

 If a response has been submitted publicly, the response will be clickable e.g. “Climate Change 2022”.